 Regular exercise is essential for heart health.
 But thankfully, you don’t need to go to the gym or use special equipment to get in some heart healthy exercise.
 You can create a fitness routine out of everyday activities like housecleaning, gardening or walking up and down the stairs.
 Even dancing around the room to your favorite radio tune or commercial jingle can work!
-As a caregiver, your days and nights are busy, but with a little creativity you can work some exercise into the tightest of schedules.
+As a caregiver, your days and nights are busy, but with a little creativity you can work some heart health exercise into the tightest of schedules.

-Wearable technology can help you keep track of your progress.
+Wearable technology can help you keep track of your progress

-‘It’s especially informative to use a heart rate monitor when you do things around the house like vacuuming, sweeping, raking leaves–even just tidying up– to see how high your heart rate goes,” Palacios says.
+“It’s especially informative to use a heart rate monitor when you do things around the house like vacuuming, sweeping, raking leaves–even just tidying up– to see how high your heart rate goes,” Palacios says.

 Gardening and yard work

-Instead of kneeling as she pulls weeds from her garden, Mandere likes to do squats.
+Incorporating cardiovascular fitness while gardening is a great way to include exercise while doing everyday activities.
+For instance, instead of kneeling as she pulls weeds from her garden, Mandere likes to do squats.
 If you try this move, be careful not to bend forward and lift with your back.

 “Make sure you’re keeping your chest up, bending your knees with your butt going back, grabbing the weed and lifting with your legs—kind of like you’re Pinocchio on a string,” Mandere says.